 Look at getting a part-time job on the side until you’re in a better position, ask for a raise, or start a few “side-hustles” you can manage from home.

 There are many ways to earn money online that can be equal to, or even surpass, the income you would earn from a second job!

 At the end of the day, the choice is yours to make.
 But it is important to remember that every financial decision you make now will be felt years down the road…so choose wisely!

 Have you struggled with these budgeting mistakes in the past?
 How did you overcome them?
 Share in the comments below!

 This post was written by Julia:

 Julia is all about rocking “Mom life” in every way!
 She has a husband of 7 years, is mom to a spirited 3 year old daughter, and lives in Niagara Region, ON, Canada.
 Check her out on RockItLikeAMom.com for lots of easy recipes, DIY projects, parenting articles, and up front Mom talk!P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).